IvanXie416/IvanXie416.github.io/index.md

 <br>

-My research focuses on **MLLM, Robotic Manipulation and 3D Vision.**
+My research focuses on **MLLM, Embodied Intelligence and 3D Vision.**
 Feel free to reach out for collaboration and discussion of research ideas (Email: ivanxie416[at]gmail.com).